mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 )
 ```

-Note how it ties styles to specific components and lets you write them in JavaScript.
+It lets you write styles in JavaScript and ties them to specific components.

 This is what the above code renders:

 <Browser html={`
   <style>